 Knowsley Hall is one of the most prestigious wedding venues in the north west, and the only Stately Home in the Merseyside area.
 We’ve been filming and photographing weddings there for many years and are proud to be a preferred supplier.
-Hannah and Steven opted for our Full Length Wedding Film package, which includes a shorter highlights film that you can see below:
+Hannah and Steven opted for our Full Length Wedding Film package, which also includes a shorter highlights film.

 As a fully qualified and insured drone operator, I’m able to capture some amazing footage at venues like Knowsley Hall.
 One thing to bear in mind is that venues like this sensibly insist on seeing insurance certificates, licences and flight plans prior to filming.
 If you’d like drone footage at your wedding, make sure your videographer is fully licensed and insured.

 Knowsley Hall is a huge building, with an almost infinite array of lovely rooms and features.
 One of the nicest parts is the Lord Derby Suite, which is often used as a Honeymoon Suite and for the bridal party to get ready before the marriage ceremony.
 Hannah and the girls were getting ready there, so that’s where I started.